hwanclin/PythonProgram_DAEs/README.md

 Specifically, the Python program accomplishes the following:

-1) Solve the North-South dynamical system of DAEs with the Python solver "scipy.integrate.solve_bvp" for a nonlnear stable manifold and the time paths of variables that evolve in transition to steady state;
+1) Solve the North-South dynamical system of DAEs with the Python solver "scipy.integrate.solve_bvp" for a nonlinear stable manifold and the time paths of variables that evolve in transition to steady state;
 2) Compute steady state equlibirums for various scenarios;
 3) Compute intertemporal welfare effects for the North and the South when Southern IPRs are tightened to match the Northen standard.
 4) Robustness checks on the coefficient of creative destruction.